orwell-rce/gps/README.md

 ## Events.

-* **NewPOI**(string, location).
-It register a new Point Of Interest with its name (the string) and its location .
+* **NewPOI**(integer id, string name, location pos).
+It register a new Point Of Interest with its id, name and its location .

-* **Position**(integer, location).
-It represents the position of the client (the integer is the client id) and its location.

-* **NewSim**(integer, float, float).
-It starts the internal gps-simulator.
-The integer represents the client Id, the first float represents the maximum allowed value of the X-axis and the second float represents the maximum allowed value in the Y-axis.
+* **NewSim**(integer id, float limX, float limY).
+It defines a new random-walk simulator for the id-client; limX represents the maximum x-axis value and analogous for the limY.
+* **Position**(integer id, location pos).
+This is the actual client position.

-* **AlertPOI**(NewPOI, integer, Position).
-It alerts about the POI, with its id integer and the client position.
+* **Stream**(string channel, integer idChannel, integer idClient, sequence<string> extra).
+The output event that has the information about the channel, its id, the client id and the extra information.
+In this case, the channel is "GPS", and extra = [POI-location, Client-location].